nielgreeff/cleaning_data/README.md

 and calculate the mean (average) over the data and store in in a variable "tidy_means" and write this out to a file as well

+Please note that most systems are Windows, so this will download the code asif this platform is Windows.
+If you're using Linux / Mac OS , please change the line downloading the data (line 56) todownload.file(fileURL, filename, method="curl")